 Based on the written submissions of the landlord, I find that the tenant has been duly served with the direct request proceeding documents.

 Issue(s) to be Decided

-The issues to be decided are whether the landlord is entitled to an order of possession for unpaid rent and to a monetary order for unpaid rent, pursuant to sections 46, 55 and 67 of the Act.
+- Is the landlord entitled to an order of possession for unpaid rent? - Is the landlord entitled to a monetary order for unpaid rent?

 Background and Evidence

 The landlord submitted the following evidentiary material: